Murals

 Internet / 2017

-The “Internet” Mural, better known as the “Sistine Chapel” of the Víctor Manuel flea market, was created by the artist Basco Vazko in 2017.
-It is located on the ceiling of the Storehouse 1 of the Víctor Manuel flea market, on a 700 m2 vaulted ceiling.
-The iconography of the mural is related to Basco Vazko's graphic imaginary inspired by collages and graffiti.
-It portrays the current reality of the Internet and the information overload that exists today in the virtual world.
-The mural portrays abstract figures and humanoid bodies mixed with representations of ancient bronze scales, furniture and objects that can be found in the flea market.
+The mural “Internet,” better known as the “Sistine Chapel” of the Persa Víctor Manuel, was created by the artist Basco Vazko in 2017.
+It is located on the ceiling of Galpón 1 of the Persa Víctor Manuel, painted across a vaulted dome of 700 m².
+The mural’s iconography is connected to Basco Vazko’s graphic imagination, inspired by collages and graffiti.
+It portrays today’s reality of the Internet and the overwhelming flow of information in the virtual world.
+It is characterized by abstract figures and humanoid bodies mixed with representations of old bronze weights, furniture, and objects that can be found at the Persa.

 Cekis